bradkelly-avenai/uda-devops-project2/README.md

 run the following commands to configure a python virtual environment. udacity-ml-azure can be replaced with a name of your choice

-python3 -m venv ~/.udacity-ml-azure
+'python3 -m venv ~/.udacity-ml-azure'

-source ~/.udacity-ml-azure/bin/activate
+'source ~/.udacity-ml-azure/bin/activate'

 ![Python Virtual Environment](src/step4_python_virt.jpeg?raw=true "Python Virtual Environment")